-Who are Extinction Rebellion?
+What is Extinction Rebellion and what does it want?

 - A citizens' assembly must be formed to "oversee the changes"

-Reducing CO2 emissions to almost zero in six years' time would be extremely ambitious.
+Reducing CO2 emissions to almost zero in such a short period would be extremely ambitious.

 Severe restrictions on flying would be needed.
 Diets would have to change, by drastically cutting back on meat and dairy.

 And there would have to be a massive increase in renewable energy, along with many other radical changes.

 But those involved with Extinction Rebellion say the future of the planet depends on it.
 "We have left it so late that we have to step up in a semi-miraculous way to deal with this situation," said co-founder Gail Bradbrook.

-However, the group doesn't say what the solutions to tackle climate change should be.
+However, the group itself doesn't say exactly what the solutions to tackle climate change should be.

-Instead, it wants the government to create a "citizens' assembly", made up of randomly selected people representing a cross-section of society.
+Instead, it wants the government to create a "citizens' assembly", made up of ordinary people.
 Its members would decide how to solve the climate crisis, with advice from experts.

 What are its tactics?

+On 23 August Extinction Rebellion supporters gathered in Trafalgar Square, to demand the government stops using fossil fuels.

+Protesters screwed chairs to the ground and chained themselves to one another to show support for nations most affected by climate change.

+One of its biggest protests was in April 2019, when some of London's busiest routes were brought to a standstill.
 Some activists glued themselves to trains and to the entrance of the London Stock Exchange.
-Some marched on Heathrow Airport and others chained themselves up.
+Some marched on Heathrow Airport and others chained themselves

-About 100 people staged a "die-in" - lying down as if dead - inside the Natural History Museum.

-Internationally, Extinction Rebellion estimates an additional 400 of its activists have been arrested since 31 October 2018, including about 70 in New York City.
+A year later, in September 2020, the group held 10 days of action called Autumn Rebellion across London, Manchester and Cardiff.

+Across all the previous London protests, the Metropolitan Police has arrested more than 3,600 Extinction Rebellion protesters - for obstruction of the road and other offences, such as criminal damage.
+Those arrests led to 1,938 prosecutions - of which 73% resulted in a conviction.

+- In Paris, activists scaled the Eiffel Tower and unfurled a banner in October 2020

+- Members in Germany blocked roads in Berlin leading to the Ministry of Food and Agriculture in August 2021.

-What have critics said about them?
+What have critics said about it?

 It is not difficult to find people who object to Extinction Rebellion's tactics - from delayed drivers on Twitter to newspaper columnists.